yenom/BitcoinKit/README.md

 ### Welcome to BitcoinKit

-The BitcoinKit library is a Swift implementation of the Bitcoin cash protocol.
-This library is a fork of Katsumi Kishikawa's original BitcoinKit library aimed at supporting the Bitcoin cash eco-system.
+The BitcoinKit library is a Swift implementation of the Bitcoin protocol, supporting both of BCH and BTC.
+Our mission is improving the mobile ecosystem for Bitcoin developers.

 It allows maintaining a wallet and sending/receiving transactions without needing a full blockchain node.
 It comes with a simple wallet app showing how to use it.